 An approved container terminal is a terminal with specific facilities and measures which is authorised to handle dangerous goods.

-List of approved container terminals
+List of approved container terminals.

 A freight forwarder is responsible for pre-carriage and on-carriage by truck, rail or barge.
 In the context of dangerous goods regulations, this means, for example, that the party responsible for a barge, as declarant, is always assigned the “freight forwarder”.

-(Approved) fumigation areas
+Approved fumigation areas

 Container fumigation may only be performed at approved fumigation areas.
 Some areas have a permanent permission to perform fumigation.
 In that case, a notification suffices.